Michael G. Essex

 King has been featured on Fast Company, TechCrunch, Wired, Fortune magazine, FoxNews, ABC, CNBC, Bloomberg, BBC, Financial Times, The Economist, ABA Journal, Bank Technology News and many more.
 He contributes regularly as a blogger in Huffington Post.

-Rotimi is based in Lagos, Nigeria and is currently the Chairman of Rendeavour West Africa and Chairman of RenMoney MFB.
-Until 2013, Rotimi was Group Head Ecobank Capital Nigeria, prior to which he was CEO Renaissance Group West Africa and MD of Renaissance Partners (Private Equity arm of Renaissance Group).
+Rotimi is currently a Board Director at Diamond Bank Plc and Chairman of Rendeavour West Africa, through which he served as the Chairman of RenMoney MFB until December 2016.
+Rotimi was Group Head Ecobank Capital Nigeria until 2013, prior to which he was the CEO of Renaissance Group West Africa and MD of Renaissance Partners (Private Equity arm of Renaissance Group).

 Prior to Renaissance Group, Rotimi was for 18 years with African Capital Alliance, where he served as Chief Investment Officer.
 Previously, he was responsible for establishing the SME Fund for ACA in 2001 and was CEO of the Fund from inception, as well as being a Principal in Capital Alliance Private Equity Fund (Nigeria’s first structured fund).
 Before joining ACA in 1999 he was, for over four years, Executive Director of Ventures & Trusts Limited, a diversified venture capital firm.
 Previous employment included Prime Merchant Bank in Lagos, the International Institute of Tropical Agriculture in Ibadan and Arthur Andersen in Lagos.